How to be well: Embrace the sun.

 3 reasons why just 15 minutes of sunlight a day can improve mood, physical well-being, and sleep cycles.

-You know that familiar feeling—the gentle warmth when you first step into the sun after a long day indoors.
-We feel this way because ultraviolet rays from the sun photosynthesize in our bodies (yes, just like a plant) and help us produce and maintain healthy levels of vitamin D and serotonin—two necessities to feel truly alive.
+You know that familiar feeling — the gentle warmth when you first step into the sun after a long day indoors.
+We feel this way because ultraviolet rays from the sun photosynthesize in our bodies (yes, just like a plant) and help us produce healthy levels of vitamin D and serotonin, two nutrients we need to feel truly alive.

-Our modern ways have pushed us to the limit in terms of time in our cars, homes, and offices.
+Our modern ways have pushed us to the limit in terms of time spent in cars, homes, and offices.
 In fact, the average American spends about 93% of their lives indoors.
-Artificial light and screen time have made it easy to forget about prioritizing the most important light source in our lives.
+Artificial lighting and increased screen time makes it easy to forget about prioritizing the most important light source in our lives.

 1. Sunlight has a direct impact on optimism.

 You’re probably familiar with serotonin.
-It’s a neurotransmitter that helps regulate psychological functions—like memory, mood, and behavior.
-When ultraviolet sunlight hits our skin, our body begins to produce vitamin D, which then signals our brain to make more serotonin—aka, the optimism molecule.
+It’s a neurotransmitter that helps regulate psychological functions like mood, memory, sleep, and behavior.
+When ultraviolet sunlight hits our skin, our body begins to produce vitamin D, which signals our brain to make more serotonin.
+It's one of the reasons why a smile comes so easily on a sunny day.

-Higher serotonin levels correlate with satisfaction, calmness, and all kinds of good feelings—while low levels are often linked to anxiety and depression.
+Higher serotonin levels correlate with satisfaction, calmness, and all kinds of good feelings, while low levels are often linked to anxiety and depression.
 In fact, most antidepressants work by boosting serotonin levels.
-With the majority of money and research being tunneled into pharmaceutical efforts to raise serotonin levels, we often forget about the natural mood-boosting resources available to us every day—like sunlight.
+With the majority of money and research tunneled into pharmaceutical efforts to raise serotonin levels, we often forget about the natural mood-boosting resources available to us every day, like sunlight.

 New research also suggests that we have vitamin D receptors in our brains.
-With sunlight being our top source of vitamin D, vitamin D deficiency may also be directly linked to too much time indoors, which often manifests itself in mood and depressive disorders.
+Sunlight is our number one source of vitamin D, which means vitamin D deficiency may be linked to too much time indoors, which often manifests itself in mood and depressive disorders.

 2. Sunlight also helps maintain physical well-being.

-As far as serotonin goes, this optimism molecule also makes our guts a bit happier as well.
-If you are experiencing low serotonin levels, this could manifest in symptoms of being overly hungry—or never hungry at all.
-Serotonin commonly promotes nutrient storage, increasing gut mobility and healthy cycles.
+As far as serotonin goes, this molecule can also help improve gut health.
+If you are experiencing low serotonin levels, this could manifest in symptoms of being overly hungry, or never hungry at all.
+Serotonin can promote nutrient storage, increasing gut mobility and healthy cycles.

-While the UV and skin narrative is usually a negative one—there are some real benefits of limited UV exposure for our skin, especially if you experience any skin conditions such as eczema.
-Short-term exposure to UV rays may produce an anti-inflammatory effect; just be sure to apply some sunblock if you’re outside for more than 30 minutes.
+When spending time in the sun, it's smart to have some sunscreen on hand — yet research shows there are some real benefits of limited UV exposure for our skin, especially if you experience any skin conditions such as eczema.
+The short-term exposure to UV rays has the ability to produce an anti-inflammatory effect in the body, with may help sooth and relieve problem areas.
+Just be sure to apply some sunblock if you’re outside for more than 30 minutes.

-Other possible benefits of sunlight include eye health, so when taking your 15 sunlight break—try going shade-free so your retinas can absorb the full spectrum of light.
+Sunlight may also improve eye health, so when taking your 15 sunlight break, try going shade-free so your retinas can absorb the full spectrum of light.

 3. Sunlight is crucial for a healthy sleep/wake cycle.

-If you live in an area with limited UV exposure—or have other limitations to sunlight, like a night shift job or a cold climate year-round, you may consider a light box.
-These guys mimic UV light and are often used to treat seasonal affective disorder (SAD), and may help with proper sleep cycles.
+Also, if you live in an area with limited UV exposure or have other limitations to sunlight, like a night shift job or a cold climate year-round, you may consider a light box.
+These guys mimic UV light and are often used to treat seasonal affective disorder (SAD), helping support proper sleep cycles.

 Next steps: